Skip to main content

 How It Works

-On each run, the LLM Agent:
+On each run, the LLM Agent processes one session and:

 2. Calls the LLM — sends messages and tool definitions to the Level 3 backend